Anti-Bacterial Hand Sanitizer: FSA Eligibility

 While ethyl alcohol is the primary ingredient found in most commercial anti-bacterial hand sanitizers, they may also contain water, fragrance and glycerin as well.
 However, as more products come to market and some individuals opt for homemade remedies, it's vital to remember that the alcohol concentration found in these products is pivotal for their germ-killing abilities.
 When shopping for anti-bacterial hand sanitizer, pay particular attention to the ingredient lists, and in particular, the product's overall alcohol concentration.
 Ethyl alcohol, ethanol, isopropanol or other variations are acceptable, but anti-bacterial hand sanitizer must contain an alcohol concentration between 60 and 95 percent to truly eliminate viruses and bacteria (Center for Disease Control and Prevention).

 Anti-bacterial hand sanitizer and FSA/HSA/HRA reimbursement

-Anti-bacterial hand sanitizer will only be eligible when the primary purpose of the item is for treatment, diagnosis, mitigation or cure of a disease and when the item would not otherwise be purchased but for that primary purpose.
+Anti-bacterial hand sanitizer will only be eligible when the primary purpose of the item is for treatment, diagnosis, mitigation or cure of a disease prevention of COVID-19 and when the item would not otherwise be purchased but for that primary purpose.
 A benefits administrator will require documentation to show that the item qualifies for reimbursement, and may not reimburse the item at all.
 It is advisable to speak with your benefits administrator to determine exactly what will be required in order for this item to qualify.